Ben Nanney was a prior consultant for Student Loan Planner.

 As a Certified Public Accountant (CPA) and Certified Financial Planner (CFP®), Nanney has an extensive background in accounting and financial planning.

 After working in the accounting field for several years, Nanney transitioned into a fee-only planning practice doing CPA level work before launching his own financial planning firm in April 2019.
 His firm, Crossroads Financial Consulting, focuses on people who have 1099 income and locum tenens physicians trying to maximize their financial planning and investing.

-He’s been a part of the Student Loan Planner team since November 2019 and has helped us provide services we weren’t able to do before.
+He was a part of the Student Loan Planner team from November 2019 to July 2020.

 We’ve been a little weak on knowing tax rules in great detail, and Nanney knows the ins and outs of that in great detail.
 He’s also been instrumental in sharing knowledge about the processes student loan servicers use that rounds out our team really well.

 Tax lingo is a little like speaking a different language.
 Two of the most commonly misunderstood terms are AGI and tax deductions.
 Here, Nanney goes into detail about what each of them mean.

 Adjusted gross income (AGI) is a tax term that refers to your total taxable income for the year.
 “What confuses some people is that your AGI is calculated before any itemized standard deductions are considered,” said Nanney.

 For example, if your income is $200,000, and you donated $100,000 to charity, your AGI would still be $200,000 “because that itemized deduction to charity would come later.”

 The easiest way to think about your AGI is to consider your total taxable income that you’re making on an annual basis.
 “That’s pretty close to your AGI.”

 An above the line deduction “comes into play before the AGI is computed,” said Nanney.
 It includes a student loan interest deduction, which is good news for borrowers.